epics-extensions/EPNix/doc/ioc/tutorials/integration-tests.md

 Through the [NixOS testing framework], EPNix provides a way of specifying a machine configuration, and running a Python script that can do various kind of testing.

-If you created your IOC using the EPNix template, like suggested in the [Getting Started] documentation, you will see a `checks/` directory.
+If you created your IOC using the EPNix template, like suggested in the [StreamDevice tutorial], you will see a `checks/` directory.
 This directory should contain the integration tests you want to run.

 To add an integration test to EPNix, record it in your `flake.nix` under the `epnix.checks.files` option.